aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 };
 ```

-4. Since our new function also uses `moduleAddress` - let’s get it out of the `fetchList` function scope so it can be used globally.
-Let’s get this const out of the local function scope to the global scope so we can use it in our new function.
+4. Since our new function also uses `moduleAddress` - let’s get it out of the `fetchList` function scope to the global scope so it can be used globally.

 In our `fetchList` function, find the line

 ```js
 // replace with your own address